lunayuehuang/Catboost/README.md

 import shap
 ```

 We first create an Explainer object for our model, then pass it our data to get the SHAP values.
+(You should change 'model' to be the name you gave your best model from the last section)

 ```
 explainer = shap.Explainer(model)